 Portable fax machines like the Greta could also be helpful for their mobile printing, scanning and copying functions.
 Even if you use Internet fax, you can use the Greta to easily scan paper documents to send as e-mail attachments.

 Portable fax machines would be particularly useful for salesmen, real estate agents, lawyers, truck drivers and anyone else who spends a considerable amount of time away from the office.

-For more information about fax machines and related topics, check out the links on the next page.
+For more information about fax machines and related topics, check out the links below.